daviddallakyan2005/pdf-toolbox/SETUP.md

 go build -ldflags="-s -w" -o PDFToolbox .
 ```

-This repository includes a GitHub Actions workflow that builds and uploads release artifacts when tags like.
+This repository includes a GitHub Actions workflow that:
+ - publishes a Nightly prerelease on every push to `main`
+ - publishes a versioned release when you push a tag like `v1.2.3`